ypinhsuan/tp/docs/UserGuide.md

   ![EditStudentAfter](images/ugimages/EditStudentAfter.png)

 Constraints:
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the number shown in the displayed student list.
-* The index **must be a positive whole number** 1, 2, 3, …​
+* This index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the student will be removed.
+* When editing tags, the existing tags of the student will be removed and replaced by the newly typed in tags.
-* You can remove all the student’s tags by typing `tag\` without specifying any tags after it.
+* You can remove all the tags of a student by typing `tag\` without specifying any tags after it.

-More examples:
+Other examples:
-*  `edit-student 1 t\smartlex e\yeohalex@example.com` Edits the telegram username and email address of the 1st student to `smartlex` and `yeohalex@example.com` respectively.
+*  `edit-student 1 t\smartlex e\yeohalex@example.com` \
+Edits the telegram username and email address of the 1st student to `smartlex` and `yeohalex@example.com` respectively.
-*  `edit-student 2 n/Betsy Yu tag/` Edits the name of the 2nd student to be `Betsy Yu` and clears all existing tags.
+*  `edit-student 2 n/Betsy Yu tag/` \
+Edits the name of the 2nd student to `Betsy Yu` and clears all existing tags.

 #### Finding student by name : `find-student`